kragen/derctuo/spark-gap-logic.md

-weighted average of their voltages, and if a spark gap is in parallel with it, it will either discharge repeatedly through the spark gap, or not, according to whether its terminal voltage is greater or less than the spark gap's breakdown voltage.
-The pulses thus generated can be used to trigger other, higher-energy spark gaps (and their time of occurrence can be synchronized with the primary oscillator by coupling in a little of the primary oscillator to them), or the resulting larger current draw on the "input" capacitors can be sensed.
+weighted average of their voltages, and if a spark gap is in parallel with it, it will either discharge repeatedly through the spark gap, or not, according to whether its terminal voltage is greater or less than the spark gap’s breakdown voltage.
+The pulses thus generated can be used to trigger other, higher-energy spark gaps (and their time of occurrence can be synchronized with the primary oscillator by coupling in a little of the primary oscillator to them), or the resulting larger current draw on the “input” capacitors can be sensed.

 A particularly interesting possibility here is the use of such a threshold device as a phase detector.
 Given reasonable waveforms on